Pros and Cons of Various

 AAC- Aerated, autoclaved concrete

-AAC is by far our most recommended bldg system.
-The good properties are overwhelmingly present.
+As a recommended buildiing system the good properties are overwhelmingly present for AAC.
 Engineers and architects worldwide have embraced this material, and so it is the fastest growing system in the world.
 There are over 30 factories worldwide.
 Read more about it here.

 Superior thermal performance in a single wall system.
 AAC is full of evenly spaced hydrogen bubbles caused by a reaction of aluminum powder with calcium hydroxide and water which produces millions of 1/62” – 1/8" hydrogen bubbles, causing the material to expand its volume by twice of its pre volume, imparting its lightweight and thermal insulating qualities.
 During a setting time of 30 Minutes – 4 hours, the hydrogen escapes and is replaced by air.
 These tiny, evenly spaced bubbles delivers incredible insulative performance in a single wall system.
 Single wall structures go up quicker!